nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 - create all users in this group
 - grant write access on bench workspace to the group

+## Sim10MassImporter: Use nuxeo-platform-importer

+This simulation requires a Nuxeo instance with nuxeo-platform-importer.

 ## Sim10CreateFolders: Create folder layout

 Create the folder layout, using the rest API as listed in Redis `imp:folder`.